 While most found this shoe to be very comfortable while running, quite a few complained about its bulkiness and lack of overall flexibility.
 While it does offer fantastic support overall, it can prevent the natural flex of your foot from happening while running.

-If you want a shoe that will last you for the long haul, and carry you through miles of great runs, this entry by New Balance is certainly a great choice.
-While we would have liked to see a bit more flex in the shoe overall, the support and comfort can’t be beat.
+If you want a shoe that will last you for the long haul and carry you through miles of great runs, this entry by New Balance is certainly a great choice.
+While we would have liked to see a bit more flex in the shoe overall, the support and comfort can’t be beaten.

 4. Nike Air Zoom Pegasus 33

 The Nike brand is well known for its commitment to the runner, and this example from their portfolio of shoes is no exception.
 Designed to offer stability and comfort in a wide range of running conditions, these shoes are often the go-to choice for serious runners.Read more